Mibew/docs.mibew.org/src/installation-and-update.md

 2. Backup your `mibew/files/avatar` folder.
 3. Backup your database.
 Although it's not required, it's strongly recommended to to so.
+3. Disable all plugins
-3. Delete all items in mibew folder on the server.
+4. Delete all items in mibew folder on the server.
-4. Upload all files contained in the downloaded archive (retaining the directory structure) into mibew folder.
+5. Upload all files contained in the downloaded archive (retaining the directory structure) into mibew folder.
-5. On unix/linux platforms change the owner of `/mibew/files/avatar` and `/mibew/cache` folders to the user, under which the web server is running (for instance, www).
+6. On unix/linux platforms change the owner of `/mibew/files/avatar` and `/mibew/cache` folders to the user, under which the web server is running (for instance, www).
 The owner should have all rights on the folders `/mibew/files/avatar` and `/mibew/cache`
   (`chmod 0700 /mibew/files/avatar && chmod 0700 /mibew/cache`).
-6. Restore all settings in `mibew/configs/config.yml`
+7. Restore all settings in `mibew/configs/config.yml`
-7. Restore contents of `mibew/files/avatar` folder.
+8. Restore contents of `mibew/files/avatar` folder.
-8. Visit `http://<yourdomain>/mibew/update/` and follow the instructions to update the database tables (if needed).
+9. Visit `http://<yourdomain>/mibew/update/` and follow the instructions to update the database tables (if needed).
-9. Remove `mibew/install.php` file from your server.
+10. Remove `mibew/install.php` file from your server.
+11. Enable disabled plugins.

 ## Start work